THE MOST TRUSTED COPYCAT RECIPES

 Menu Description: "Pecan-crusted chicken, served sliced and chilled on salad greens tossed with Balsamic Vinaigrette dressing, topped with mandarin oranges, sweet-glazed pecans, celery, dried cranberries and bleu cheese."

 With dried cranberries, mandarin orange wedges, bleu cheese, pecan-crusted chicken breast, and a delicious sweet and sour balsamic vinaigrette, it's no wonder this salad is the top pick at one of America's first casual dining chains.
 And don't be intimidated by all the ingredients.
 The dressing is a cakewalk since you pour everything except the garlic into a blender.
 The pecan-crusted chicken is a simple breading process, and the chicken cooks up in a snap.
 You'll be spending most of your time at the chopping block as you hack pecans into little pieces and get the lettuce, garlic and celery ready.
 I've designed my T.G.I.
-Friday's Pecan Crusted Chicken Salad recipe to serve four, but if there are only two of you, you can easily cut it in half.
+Friday's Pecan Crusted Chicken Salad copycat recipe to serve four, but if there are only two of you, you can easily cut it in half.

 Find more yummy T.G.I.
 Friday's copycat recipes here.